jweslley/frogstarb/README.md

 FrogstarB
 ---------

 FrogstarB is simple tool to post to [Blogger](http://www.blogger.com) from the command line.
-It’s a very easy way to format your content without writing any HTML.
+It's a very easy way to format your content without writing any HTML.
 You give it text written in your favorite markup language, be that Markdown, Textile, or just plain HTML, and it transforms your text and post to Blogger.

 Installation
 ------------